Reshmitj/smart_home/README.md

    ```
    http://localhost:3000/
    ```
-**⚠️ Note:** Please run backend and frontend in separate terminals.
+**⚠️ Note:** Please Run the backend and frontend simultaneously in two terminals.

 ---